“How long does it take for a fountain pen to start writing when it is being used for the first time.” Why is it so important?

 A long story in short: Not one, NOT ONE fountain pen started writing by itself.
 Marketing was greatly astonished and doubted my results.
-After spending a nervous half hour in the lab, they accepted the procedure and but still disbelieved the results.
+After spending a nervous half-hour in the lab, they accepted the test procedure, but still disbelieved the results.

-The process for ” the squeezing coercing method” was compressing the cartridge lengthwise by 3%.
-I measured the length of the cartridge.
-I inserted it into the fountain pen without piercing the membrane.
-A pneumatic plunger applied force to the end of the cartridge and compressed it by 3%.
-During this action, the membrane of the cartridge was pierced and some ink injected into the pen.
+The process for “the squeezing coercing method” was compressing the cartridge lengthwise by 3%.
+After measuring the length of the cartridge, I inserted it into the fountain pen without piercing the membrane.
+The barrel had been cut open so that a pneumatic plunger applied force to the end of the cartridge and compressed it by 3%.
+During this action, the membrane of the cartridge was pierced, and some ink injected into the pen.

-The second coercing was longitudinal shaking.
-A metal block of 0.5 kg was mounted on the vertical bar to slide freely.
+The second coercing method was longitudinal shaking.
+The rig for simulating this shaking comprised of a metal block of 0.5 kg was mounted on the vertical bar to slide freely.
 The maximal drop height was 500 mm.
-Then the metal block was stopped by a pneumatic buffer over a length of 100 mm.
+After the free fall, the metal block was stopped by a pneumatic buffer over a length of 100 mm.
 The fountain pens were attached to this metal block.

-I learned that I had to “shake” at least ten times before any significant results.
-The shake length was 100 mm.
-I increased the travel distance to 300 mm, even I thought this was unrealistic.
+At a shake length of 100mm I learned that I had to “shake” at least ten times before sufficient ink appeared at the nib to draw a dry line.
+I increased the fall length to 300mm, even I thought this was unrealistic.
 It did not change much.

-I understood that after prodding the ink out of the cartridge and make it shake hands with the feed time was needed for the ink to the make its way along the uninitiated walls of the capillary.
-Once the ink is in the feed, shaking should not make the fountain pen spit, actually, only surplus ink in the front end, the nib area.
+I understood that after prodding the ink out of the cartridge and make it shake hands with the feed, through squeezing and shaking, some time was needed for the ink to progress along the “uninitiated” walls of the ink capillary.
+Once the ink is in the feed, shaking should not make the fountain pen spit, actually, only surplus ink in the front end, the nib area would fall off.